 Ibuprofen is available in prescription as well as in non-prescription form.
 The physician-prescribed ibuprofen usually comes in a tablet form.
 Concentrated liquid drops, chewable pills, and liquid suspension are the other variations of ibuprofen prescription medication.
 Generally, people take non-prescription ibuprofen to manage mild pains like menstrual cramps, headaches, toothaches, and the common cold.

 This is when they tend to face serious ibuprofen side effects if consumed without discretion or in more than needed amounts.
 Under medical prescription, you are allowed to take as high as 3200 mg per day.
-But for over the counter use, your consumption limit is only up to 1200 mg per day, approximately.
-Otherwise, you may succumb to ibuprofen long term side effects.
+But for over-the-counter use, your consumption limit is only up to 1200 mg per day, approximately.
+Otherwise, you may succumb to ibuprofen’s long-term side effects.